AliyunContainerService/ack-ram-tool/examples/rrsa/README.md

 An example for how to use OIDC token to assume RAM Role via Alibaba Could Java SDK.

+## python3-sdk

+An example for how to use OIDC token to assume RAM Role via Alibaba Could Python 3 SDK.

 ## nodejs-sdk

 An example for how to use OIDC token to assume RAM Role via Alibaba Could Node.js/TypeScript SDK.